 Calculator: A scientific calculator with a one-line display is required.
 ONLY THIS TYPE OF CALCULATORS WILL BE ALLOWED.
 NO EXCEPTIONS.
 Recommended is the TI-30Xa.
 If in doubt, please double check with your instructor.
-You are allowed to use but NOT to share the approved calculators on quizzes (no calculators on the first or the last quiz) or exams.
+You are allowed to use but NOT to share the approved calculators on exams.

 Homework: Homework assignments will be assigned regularly.
-There are 36 homework assignments with 2 points each.
+There are 35 homework assignments with 2 points each.
 The lowest homework score will be dropped.
-Wednesday's assignment is due at 10:00pm on Friday and Friday's assignment is due at 10:00pm the following Wednesday.
+Monday's assignment is due at 10:00pm on Wednesday and Wednesday's assignment is due at 10:00pm the following Monday.
 If you are not able to complete your homework on time and have extenuating circumstances with valid supporting documents, please talk to your instructor.